AJulian8/azure-network-protocols/README.md

 <img src="https://i.imgur.com/UBEU4wf.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-Here we can see that I successfully created my domain controller and set it up properly allowing me to use Server Manager.
-In this VM is where I can make changes to the firewall and also change client-1 and change the IP to point to my domain controller.
+Here we can see in the code that all users passwords will be the same for now "Password1".
+This makes it easy for us to log in by simply using their username, after that we can go and edit their accounts or make changes from the admin account.
 </p>
 <br />